 - Never spend money on repairing glasses or replacing lost contact lenses again

-Is CLE Right For You?
+Is Refractive Lens Exchange (CLE) Right For You?

 Premium IOLs can address high degrees of farsightedness that LASIK or PRK eye surgeries cannot.
 These implants offer more options for people who are too old for laser surgery but too young for cataract surgery.
 Older individuals who want a more active lifestyle without worrying about glasses will enjoy the freedom that comes with CLE.
 The ideal CLE patient is over 50 years of age and farsighted with blurry up-close vision.
 People with mild astigmatism or cataracts are good candidates, but significant astigmatism may be untreatable through CLE.

 Your ocular health plays a vital role in CLE candidacy.
 It is best to have healthy eyes free from macular degeneration, glaucoma, diabetic retinopathy and corneal problems.
 Certain medical conditions may rule out this procedure as well, such as uncontrolled diabetes.

 Premium IOL Options